0xpanatagama/zkp-app-boilerplate/README.md

 # Zk app boilerplate

-Build a ZKP application by providing them with a set of pre-configured files and tools that can be used as a foundation for the application and also a sample application that demonstrate how to use the sample circuit and script in a real-world scenario using the Circom library.
+Build a ZKP application with a set of pre-configured files and tools that can be used as a foundation for the application and also a sample application that demonstrate how to use the sample circuit and script in a real-world scenario using the Circom library.

 Experiment with EdDSA signature rollup: compress EdDSA signatures into one zk proof.